PlasmaHH/vdb/README.md

 ---

 **NOTE**
-This is work in progress and not yet ready for real world usage, it is more of an experiment of what is possible.
-Although I am using it in my daily C++ work, it will likely be unintentionally strict and only work on my setup.
+This is work in progress and mainly geared to what I use in my daily work as a C++ developer.
+This also means it will mostly require the latest gdb version (10.1 as of writing this).
+Besides that it will most likely miss support for other platforms than C++ under x86_64 Linux with gcc > 10.

 ---